-- A summary of the issues raised by the Petition and evidence submitted; - Any conditions which are placed on the award, including conditions and limitations imposed for violation of the MHRSO or other City ordinances; - The date on which any adjustment to the rent is effective for each unit; - An explanation of the basis for the decision with citations to the MHRSO, as applicable; - The cover page of the decision will provide that the date the decision is issued is the date of mailing.
-For the purposes of this Chapter, "mailing" includes both physical transmission of correspondence via the United States Postal Service, or other courier service, and electronic transmission of correspondence to a recipient's provided email address; and - Information regarding the availability of the compliance hearing process as set forth in Section J of this Chapter 6 of the Regulations.
+- A summary of the issues raised by the Petition and evidence submitted; - Any conditions which are placed on the award, including conditions and limitations imposed for violation of the CSFRA or other City ordinances; - The date on which any adjustment to the rent is effective for each unit; - An explanation of the basis for the decision with citations to the CSFRA, as applicable; and - The cover page of the decision will provide that the date the decision is issued is the date of the mailing.
+For the purposes of this Chapter, "mailing" includes both physical transmission of correspondence via the United States Postal Service, or other courier service, and electronic transmission of correspondence to a recipient's provided email address. - Information regarding the availability of the compliance hearing process as set forth in Section J of this Chapter 5 of the Regulations.

 - 3. Applicability of Decision.
-The decision of a Hearing Officer shall not apply to a Mobile Home Owner or Mobile Home Tenant who has not filed a Petition or has not been included as a party to a Park Owner's or Mobile Home Landlord's Petition. - 4.
+The decision of a Hearing Officer shall not apply to a tenant who has not filed a Petition or has not been included as a party to a landlord's Petition. - 4.
 Effective Date of Rent Adjustments.
-Unless otherwise set by the Hearing Officer, any rent increases allowed in a decision shall not be effective until all of the following are completed: (a) the Park Owner or Mobile Home Landlord provides notice to the Mobile Home Owner or Mobile Home Tenant of such increase pursuant to Civil Code Section 798.30 or Civil Code Section 827, respectively; and (b) twelve (12) months have passed since the last increase in the Mobile Home Owner's or Mobile Home Tenant's Rent.
+Unless otherwise set by the Hearing Officer, any rent increases allowed in a decision shall not be effective until all of the following are completed: (a) the landlord provides notice to the tenant of such increase pursuant to Civil Code Section 827; and (b) twelve (12) months have passed since the last increase in the tenant's rent.
 In the event of a rent decrease, the decision shall specify the effective date of the rent decrease.